-Monitoring of the second battery by the Converter is required.
+Monitoring of the second battery by the converter is required.

-It is not possible to influence the voltage supply when the engine is running in order to charge the second battery as needed and to optimally supply the body builder's equipment.
+It is not possible to influence the voltage supply when the engine is running in order to charge the second battery as needed and to optimally supply the converter's equipment.
 (Applies to EU 6 vehicles).